MIRFANY/sMartRouteOptimization/README.md

 ## Features

 - **🚀 AI/ML-Based Trip Optimization:** The system uses clustering algorithms (e.g., K-Means) to group shipments into trips and assigns the most suitable vehicle type based on capacity and distance constraints.
-- **🛣️ Real-Time Traffic Aware Routing (Optional):** The system can integrate with real-time traffic data or use Minimum Spanning Tree (MST) for approximate distance calculations.
 - **🗺️ Interactive Map Visualization:** The optimized routes are displayed on an interactive map using the `folium` library, allowing users to visualize the delivery routes and shipment locations.
 - **🚚 Automated Vehicle Allocation:** The system prioritizes the use of specific vehicle types (e.g., 3W, 4W-EV) before assigning regular vehicles, ensuring efficient resource utilization.
 - **✅ Trip Validation:** Each trip is validated against constraints such as capacity utilization, time slot utilization, and distance coverage.